gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 With the Synth package, we don’t need to manually pivot the data and implement the prediction step.
 Instead, we employ the provided data preparation function, Synth::dataprep().
-That said, there are a few things we need to do here for the Synth package to run; it seems the outcome variable name creates problems, so we rename it to \`Y’.
+There are a few things we need to do here for the Synth package to run; it seems the outcome variable name creates problems, so we rename it to \`Y’.
 We also need to provide a numeric date variable.